 Management evaluates items of income, deductions and credits reported on the Company's various federal and state income tax returns filed and recognizes the effect of positions taken on those income tax returns only if those positions are more likely than not to be sustained.
-The Company applies the provisions of FASB ASC Sub-topic 740-10-25, which requires a minimum recognition threshold that a tax benefit must meet before being recognized in the financial statements.
+The Company applies the provisions of accounting guidelines that require a minimum recognition threshold that a tax benefit must meet before being recognized in the financial statements.
 Recognized income tax positions are measured at the largest amount that has a greater than 50% likelihood of being realized.
 Changes in recognition or measurement are reflected in the period in which the change in judgment occurs.

-The following table sets forth the reconciliation of the beginning and ending amounts of unrecognized tax benefits for fiscal years 2019 and 2018 (in thousands):
+The following table sets forth the reconciliation of the beginning and ending amounts of unrecognized tax liabilities for fiscal years 2020 and 2019 (in thousands):

-2019 2018 Balance at beginning of period \$ 1,017 \$ 688 Additions related to current year positions 87 113 Additions related to prior year positions 90 96 Revaluations due to change in enacted tax rates - 120 Reductions for tax positions of prior years - - Reductions due to the lapse of the statute of limitations - - Payments pursuant to judgements and settlements - Balance at end of period \$ 1,194 \$ 1,017
+Fiscal Year 2020 2019 Balance at beginning of period \$ 1,194 \$ 1,017 Additions related to current year positions 58 87 Additions related to prior year positions 76 90 Revaluations due to change in enacted tax rates - - Reductions for tax positions of prior years - - Reductions due to lapses of the statute of limitations (607) - Payments pursuant to judgements and settlements Balance at end of period \$ 721 \$ 1,194

-In evaluating the process regarding the calculation of the state portion of its income tax provision, the Company has taken a tax position that reflects opportunities for more favorable state apportionment percentages, which were applied to several prior fiscal years and to succeeding fiscal years.
-After considering all relevant information, the Company believes that the technical merits of this tax position would more likely than not be sustained.
-However, the Company also believes that the ultimate resolution of the tax position will result in a tax benefit that is less than the full amount realized through the application of the more favorable state apportionment percentages.
-Therefore, the Company's measurement regarding the tax impact of the revised state apportionment percentages resulted in the Company recording discrete reserves for unrecognized tax liabilities during fiscal years 2019 and 2018 of \$87,000 and \$113,000, respectively.
-Because the tax impact of the revised state apportionment percentages are measured net of federal income taxes, the provision in the TCJA that lowered the federal corporate income tax rate to 21% required the Company to revalue its reserve for unrecognized tax liabilities.
-This revaluation resulted in a net discrete charge to income tax expense of \$120,000 during fiscal 2018.
+After considering all relevant information regarding the calculation of the state portion of its income tax provision, the Company believes that the technical merits of the tax position that the Company has taken with respect to state apportionment percentages would more likely than not be sustained.
+However, the Company also realizes that the ultimate resolution of such tax position could result in a tax charge that is more than the amount realized based upon the application of the tax position taken.
+Therefore, the Company's measurement regarding the tax impact of the revised state apportionment percentages resulted in the Company recording discrete reserves for unrecognized tax liabilities during fiscal years 2020 and 2019 of \$58,000 and \$87,000, respectively, in the accompanying consolidated statements of income.

 The Company's policy is to accrue interest expense and penalties as appropriate on any estimated unrecognized tax liabilities as a charge to interest expense in the Company's consolidated statements of income.
-During fiscal years 2019 and 2018, the Company accrued \$90,000 and \$96,000, respectively, for interest expense and penalties on the portion of the unrecognized tax liabilities that has been refunded to the Company but for which the relevant statute of limitations remained unexpired.
+During fiscal years 2020 and 2019, the Company accrued \$76,000 and \$90,000, respectively, for interest expense and penalties on the portion of the unrecognized tax liabilities that has been refunded to the Company but for which the relevant statute of limitations remained unexpired.
 No interest expense or penalties are accrued with respect to estimated unrecognized tax liabilities that are associated with state income tax overpayments that remain receivable.